pypm/home/docs/studies/prov20201103/index.md

 Community transmission declined enough by mid April to allow the infection rate to decline.
 A reporting anomaly is added to the model for the broad bump in daily cases in May.
-Transmission increased again starting in mid-August, leading to growth in infections of about 5% per day The growth spurt has recently subsided.
+Transmission increased again starting in mid-August, leading to growth in infections of about 5% per day.
+The growth spurt has recently subsided to about 1.6% per day.

 ![on](img/on_2_3_1103.png)

 ### [Quebec](img/qc_2_5_1103.pdf)

-Six changes in transmission rate are necessary to fit the data.
+Seven changes in transmission rate are necessary to fit the data.
 A large backlog of case reports were released on May 3.
 A significant reduction in transmission was seen starting on May 18.
 Growth followed by decline was seen mid-June through mid-August.
 Just as in Ontario, transmission starting in mid-August has led to growth in infections, but at 7% per day.
-The growth spurt has recently subsided.
+The growth spurt has recently subsided, and is currently consistent with being constant.

 ![qc](img/qc_2_5_1103.png)

 ### [New Brunswick](img/nb_2_3_1103.pdf)

-The data is consistent with two changes in transmission rates and outbreaks in late May (in Campbellton region) and August (Moncton/Fredricton).
+The data is consistent with two changes in transmission rates and outbreaks in late May (in Campbellton region) and August (Moncton/Fredricton) and early October.

 ![nb](img/nb_2_3_1103.png)

 ### [Newfoundland](img/nl_2_3_1103.pdf)

-The data is consistent with one change in transmission rate.
+The data is consistent with two changes in transmission rate.

 ![nl](img/nl_2_3_1103.png)